Covid in Hawke's Bay: Mayors unsurprised at spread - 'don't be scared, be prepared' - NZ Herald

 Hastings Mayor Sandra Hazlehurst, today at the Splash Planet aquatic park off Grove and Sylvan roads in suburban Hastings East suburb Parkvale, in the now-weekly role of vaccination centre volunteering, said Mayors were notified of the case shortly ahead of Saturday night's public announcement, and the response plan was kicking-in, including expected more testing facilities in addition to the vaccination programme.

-She reiterated pleas for families to ensure vaccination as the community prepares for the arrival of the virus back in the region, regarded as inevitable with "with us now."
+She reiterated pleas for families to ensure vaccination as the community prepares for the arrival of the virus back in the region, regarded as inevitable and "with us now."

 "I think people are worried," she said.
 "Our response is, don't be scared, be prepared."

-Napier Mayor Kirsten Wise said about 11am that rather than being a surprise she thinks everyone is accepting such an announcement sooner or later – "not a question of if, but when."
+Napier's Mayor said that rather than being a surprise she thinks everyone is accepting such an announcement would have come sooner or later – "not a question of if, but when."

 Napier had the experience of heightened concern when Covid was identified in wastewater testing earlier this month, although an exact source wasn't identified, and health authorities were in the position to provide more capability for testing.